simplebuild/please.make/README.md

 # please.make ![CI](https://github.com/simplebuild/please.make/workflows/CI/badge.svg?branch=master)

-**please.make** is a minimalistic set of rules for the [please build system](https://github.com/thought-machine/please) that provides a lightweight glue layer on top of the native build tools that you'd normally use in a multi-repo setup (webpack, venv, gomod, etc.)
+**please.make** is a minimalistic set of rules for the [please build system](https://github.com/thought-machine/please) that allows managing hybrid backend/frontend monorepos with the tools commonly used in a multi-repo setup (webpack, virtualenv, go.mod, etc.)

 Currently supported: Python, Golang, Web/Node.js, Java, gRPC, Docker

 Motivation
 ==========

 The monorepo build tools like [Bazel](https://github.com/bazelbuild/bazel), [Buck](https://github.com/facebook/buck), [Pants](https://github.com/pantsbuild/pants), [Please](https://github.com/thought-machine/please) give you fast, reproducible, incremental builds.
-However, it might be a little bit challenging to adopt them as they tend to replace the tools we get used to, like virtualenv/requirements.txt for Python, webpack for web apps or go.mod for Go.
+However, it might be a bit challenging or expensive to adopt them as they tend to replace the tools we get used to, like virtualenv/requirements.txt for Python, webpack for web apps or go.mod for Go.
 To address that, **please.make** provides a minimal orchestration layer to unify build/test commands across languages while leveraging the existing ecosystem.
 Think of it as a more flexible Makefile.
 It's also an IDE friendly without additional plugins.

 Getting started
 ===============